the demon Ariton (Egyn)

 AnimalEagle or Hawk

 Ariton’s cosmic ties are closely linked to the rising Sun, showing his role as King of the East.
-His connection to the Sun is not about kindness, but about the harsh, revealing heat that uncovers what was hidden at night.
-This link gives him the power to reveal secrets, matching his role in the Abramelin text as a spirit who “knows all things.”
+His connection to the Sun is not gentle, but about the harsh, revealing heat that uncovers what was hidden at night.
+This link gives him the power to reveal secrets, matching his role in the Abramelin text as a spirit who ‘knows all things.’

-The demon is connected to the element of Air, which carries sound and illusions.
-Since Air is changeable and spreads everywhere, his influence is thought to be “everywhere at once” in his domain.
+Ariton is connected to the element of Air, which carries sound and illusions.
+Because Air is changeable and spreads everywhere, his influence is believed to be ‘everywhere at once’ in his domain.
 The East is the main direction for summoning him, as it is where the day begins.

 These connections help explain his evil nature: he is not a demon of the dark earth, but of the high, cold air and bright light, using clarity and intelligence to trap others.